sirgeadas/Projeto-Ansible_LSF/0. Getting Started/Part3.md

 The password was given by one of your collegues.
 Its a secret! :innocent:

 **The WSL machine will output two SSH key's through ansible's debug module.** <p>
-Go to the page https://github.com, click on your account settings, and select `Github's SSH and GPG keys`.
+Go to the page https://github.com, click on your account settings, and select `Github's SSH and GPG keys`. <p>
-Create two new keys and paste the key that the WSL Ansible machine gave you when you ran this playbook.
+Create two new keys and paste the key that the WSL Ansible machine gave you when you ran this playbook. <p>
 This is because everytime the Ansible machines (the ones in Azure) need to do a Git (push, pull, clone, etc..), they do it using SSH.